Chart Color Schemes

 Infrastructure

-Uraidla - Summertown has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally
+Uraidla - Summertown has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 30 projects likely affecting the region.
-Notable initiatives include Hamilton Hill (former Youth Training Centre, Magill/Woodforde), Morialta Performing Arts Centre, Magill Campus Renewal Project, and Rostrevor College Master Plan Redevelopment (Stage 2 and Ongoing).
-The following list details those most relevant:.
+AreaSearch identified 30 projects that could affect this region.
+Notable initiatives include Hamilton Hill (former Youth Training Centre, Magill/Woodforde), Magill Campus Renewal Project, Morialta Performing Arts Centre, and Rostrevor College Master Plan Redevelopment (Stage 2 and Ongoing).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.